tosc/vim/README.md

 # TODO

 ### Important
+* Make a new repo for dotfiles and move my dotfiles there.
 * Delete shougos addon for sessoins and remove anything that has to do with sessions.
 Never use them.
 * Remove addons for tags.
 Never use tags.